MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **add_calendar_option** - Indicates the type of calendar being added from the drawer that is, interesting calendar, mail calendar, shared calendar, to help us detect issues related to specific calendar types

-- **calendar_accounts_count** - Indicates the number of calendar accounts to help us detect issues related to number of accounts you have
+- **calendar_accounts_count** - Indicates the number of calendar accounts to help us detect issues related to number of accounts you've

 - **calendar_apps_count** - Indicates the number of calendar apps present on the user's device to help us detect issues related to calendar apps